sedol1339/files/abstracts.md

     - We find that some CNNs can be frequency selective and translation invariant with random weights
     - We demonstrate the viability of using random weights to quickly evaluate candidate architectures
     - A large fraction of the SOTA methods performance can be attributed to the architecture alone

+Torralba, A., & Efros, A. A. .
+Unbiased look at dataset bias.
+CVPR 2011.
+IEEE. doi: 10.1109/CVPR.2011.5995347.
+Retrieved from https://people.csail.mit.edu/torralba/publications/datasets_cvpr11.pdf

+    - The authors complain that the community usually focus on beating some benchmarks, which have become closed worlds unto themselves.
+Have we perhaps lost sight of the original purpose of visual recognition?
+    - Let’s play a game we call Name That Dataset!
+Most of these datasets were collected with the expressed goal of being as varied and rich as possible, aiming to sample the visual world “in the wild”.Yet this task turns out to be easy.
+    - We trained a classifier to play Name That Dataset.
+It performs rather well at 39% (chance is 8%) being trained on 1000 samples per dataset, and even better with more data.
+So, the datasets appear to have a strong build-in bias.
+    - Is it to be expected that when training on one dataset and testing on another there is a big drop in performance?
+If a dataset defines a “car” to be the rear view of a race-car, then there is no reasonable algorithm that will say that a side view of a family sedan is also a “car”.
+    - For example, in cross-dataset testing, for the ”car” classification task the average performance obtained when training and testing on the same dataset is 53.4% which drops to 27.5%.
+So, little generalization appears to be happening beyond the given dataset.
+    - 1) Selection Bias: getting images from the Internet does not in itself guarantee a fair sampling, since keyword-based searches will return only particular types of images.
+It might be better to start with a large collection of unannotated images and label them by crowd-sourcing.
+    - 2) Capture Bias: the object is almost always in the center of the image.
+Almost all the mugs has a right-facing handle, etc. One way to deal with this is to perform various data transformations to reduce this bias.
+    - 3) Category or label bias: this comes from the fact that semantic categories are often poorly defined, and different labellers may assign differing labels to the same type of object (e.g. “grass” vs. “lawn”, “painting” vs. “picture”).
+    - 4) Negative Set Bias: having a rich and unbiased negative set is important to classifier performance.
+One remedy is to add negatives from other datasets.
+Another approach is to actively mine hard negatives as part of dataset construction.
+    - A good first step would be to run any new dataset on the battery of tests that have been outlined in this paper.
+It might help finding the main problematic issues quickly and early, not years after the dataset has been released.

 Welling, M., & Teh, Y. W. (2011).
 Bayesian learning via stochastic gradient langevin dynamics.
 ICML'11: Proceedings of the 28th International Conference on International Conference on Machine Learning.
 Omnipress.
 Retrieved from https://www.stats.ox.ac.uk/~teh/research/compstats/WelTeh2011a.pdf